The court closes another human rights group in Russia - ExBulletin

 The court closes another human rights group in Russia

-A Moscow court has approved a request to shut down another prominent human rights organization amid a sweeping crackdown on Russian rights groups, independent media and opposition supporters.

-MOSCOW – A Moscow court on Wednesday approved a request to shut down another prominent human rights organization amid a sweeping crackdown on Russian rights groups, independent media and opposition supporters.
+MOSCOW (AP) A Moscow court on Wednesday approved a request to shut down another prominent human rights organization amid a sweeping crackdown on Russian rights groups, independent media and opposition supporters.

 The Moscow City Court’s decision to close the Memorial Human Rights Center came a day after Russia’s Supreme Court revoked the legal status of its sister organization, Memorial, a human rights group that drew international acclaim for its studies. his on political repression in the Soviet Union.